necloX/necloX.github.io/Articles/PL.md

-# Some programming language concepts, big and small
+# Some programming language concepts
 Consider the folowing piece of Lean code :
 ```
 inductive Nat:Type